msys2/msys2.github.io/web/codeofconduct.md

 Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

+**MSYS2 specific addition**: In case the person in violation of the CoC is not a regular contributor to MSYS2, or if there is no obvious way to contact them privately, community leaders will consider writing warnings in the same communication channel where the violation happened (e.g. GitHub issue, PR, mailing list, forum, etc.).

 ### 1. Correction

 **Community Impact**: Use of inappropriate language or other behavior deemed